Chinese Ink - traditional handmade inksticks

 仿古墨 Fanggu Mo Traditional Black Inksticks Collection (7)

-Chinese colour inksticks (11)日出江花红胜火，春来江水绿如蓝。 – 白居易 "Sunrise red flowers on the river, spring time blue-green water" - Bai Juyi, Tang Dynasty Sets of natural mineral colours and individual sticks of precious colours such as Cinnabar.
+Chinese colour inksticks (12)日出江花红胜火，春来江水绿如蓝。 – 白居易 "Sunrise red flowers on the river, spring time blue-green water" - Bai Juyi, Tang Dynasty inktober promotion: 15% off all inksticks until end October with coupon 'inktober'.
+Sets of natural mineral colours and individual sticks of precious colours such as Cinnabar.
 See Chinese Colours for details of traditional colour ink recipes.
-Inkston supplies fine Li Ting Gui inksticks from Old Hu Kai Wen workshop.
+Inkston supplies fine Li Ting Gui…

 Inkstick Recipes through History